damaladas/learning-git/basics.md

 #Git Basics
-*git init - crates anew git repository in the current folder
+* git init - crates anew git repository in the current folder
+* git status - I can use this anytime to see the current status of the repository